Hc1023/sc-notebooks/docs/recipe.md

 ### Computing signatures

+The sequence comparing tool, Sourmash, is based on MinHash algorithm, which is originally used for comparing the similarity of two sets.
+The feature vectors extracted from the sequences, i.e. signatures, are then used for computing the similarity of query sequences.
+The computation of signatures and evaluation of the similarities of the signatures are faster than alignment-based comparison by orders of magnitude.

 ### Pre-division

 The motivation of the pre-division is to make mash comparison feasible for large number of cells.
+Sourmash’s mash distance comparison requires intensive RAM usage, making 20k signatures impossible to compare all at once.
+Intentionally

 ```
 $ bash dividing.sh
 ```

-The command line above will generate lists of cell numbers and write the files to the directory `divisions`.
+The command line above will generate lists of cell numbers and write the files containing lists of cells to the directory `divisions`.
 The default division size is 4000.
 This can be modified in the script,

 ```
 DIVISION_SIZE=4000